-1. Sensitivity: Nature Vs. Nurture
+1. Nature Vs. Nurture: Is sensitivity genetic?

 For example, we know that sensitivity seems to run in families – if someone had one highly sensitive parent, they are more likely to be highly sensitive.

-As for the environment, we know that sensitive children are more strongly affected by parenting style, attachment to caregivers.
+As for the environment, we know that sensitive children are more strongly affected by parenting style, and attachment to caregivers.
 Highly sensitive people who experience adverse experiences tend to be more affected than their less sensitive counterparts.
 On the other hand, highly sensitive people who grow up in nurturing, rich environments tend to exhibit exceptional potential in many areas of life.

 2. Sensitivity is a spectrum

 One of the most important things to remember about sensitivity is that it exists along a continuum.
 Some people have extreme sensitivities, and others with only very mild sensitivity.
 Everyone is sensitive to an extent.

 We know that about 15-20% of the population has a high degree of sensitivity, 50% have a medium degree of sensitivity and about 30% fall within the low sensitivity range.

 3. Women are not more sensitive than men

 There is a common misconception that women are more sensitive than men.
 There have been studies done, however, which show this not to be the case.
 Women and men both exhibit high sensitivity in equal amounts at about 30%.

 The difference between these two groups is how they handle their sensitivities.
 Women tend to self-report higher levels of sensitivity.
 This willingness to admit and outwardly express sensitivity likely relates to cultural and social factors.